 In an effort to increase world peace and understanding among people of different nations and to improve the quality of life, our club provides financial support for all Rotary International programs, including Polio Plus, disaster relief, and safe drinking water/sanitation initiatives.
 Our club also works collaboratively with our twin clubs in the Dominican Republic and Mongolia to address the needs of the communities they serve.

-When we began our partnership with the Rotary Club in Santiago in 2000, one of the major needs was adequate medical and healthcare services.
+When we began our partnership with the Santiago Rotary Club in 2000, one of the major identified needs was adequate medical and healthcare services.
 So our club took action.
 We raised funds and provided volunteers to renovate the Barrio Lindo clinic serving a poor neighborhood of the city.
-We started with building flush toilets and a dental suite and eventually helped to build a new clinic.
-The club also supplied an ambulance to provide emergency services for a remote village.
+Together we started with installing flush toilets and a dental suite, and we eventually helped to build a new clinic.
+Our club also supplied an ambulance to provide emergency services for a remote village.

-Our club is also addressing clean water and education needs to give families more economic stability.
-We have built a water-testing laboratory and are providing scholarships for vocational schools, which will ensure jobs and a brighter future for young people and their families.
+Together with Santiago colleagues we are also addressing clean water and education needs to give families more economic stability.
+We built a water-testing laboratory and continue to provide scholarships for vocational training of disadvantaged youth which will provide them with jobs and a brighter future for them and their families.

 History of Twin Club in Santiago

-In February 2000 a four-member team from our club traveled to the Caribbean Island of Hispaniola in search of an opportunity to contribute to Rotary’s fourth avenue of service – international service.
+In February 2000 a four-member team from our club traveled to the Caribbean Island of Hispaniola in search of an opportunity to contribute to Rotary’s avenue of international service.
 One member of the team spoke French, and I spoke Spanish.

 While in Cap-Haitien, we stayed with the OSU extension educator who was working on the vocational high school project.
 We attended a local Rotary Club meeting, taking advantage of our team member’s knowledge of the French language.
 We came away from this meeting somewhat disillusioned, however, since this club’s sole focus seemed to be on financial resources for its favorite projects.

 This trip resulted in our ongoing relationship with our twin club in Santiago, built upon a mutual trust, respect and commitment.
-Today our meaningful collaboration provides significant primary health care to over 10,000 residents of Barrio Lindo and its surrounding area and scholarships for its youth to undertake vocational training in high demand in the Santiago region.
+Today – twenty-two years later – our meaningful collaboration provides significant primary health care to over 10,000 residents of Barrio Lindo and its surrounding area and scholarships for its youth to undertake vocational training in high demand in the Santiago region.